thebrandonlucas/nostrlytics/README.md

 - [x] Allow connect by hex pubkey, `npub`, or `nip-05`
 - [x] Get raw event data from UI

+### Roadmap

+- [ ] Add multiple relays
+- [ ] Automatically connect to all relays associated with pubkey/nip-05
+- [ ] Time series data for `kinds` plot
+- [ ] View other's events referencing you instead of just your events
+- [ ] Pie chart of your events/events referencing you

 ### Suggestions welcome!

 Open an issue if you find bugs or for things you think should be added!